schwertJake/Kafka_DDOS_Detection/README.md

 My ramblings about scaling the system, in no particular order and at a high level, are below:
 * Horizontally scale (obviously) the database(s) and kafka.
 Python streaming apps / microservices can be duplicated per node or as needed.
 Some testing is definitely required to find performance bottlenecks.
 *  Kafka needs to be parralellized.
 This can be done with partitions.
 An important restriction in doing this is that kafka assigns a single partition to one consumer thread (within a group), so those numbers must be balanced.
 An article I really enjoyed about parralellism in Kafka that talks more about the subject is [here](https://www.confluent.io/blog/how-choose-number-topics-partitions-kafka-cluster)
 * One potential concern of mine is that the sliding window which finds malicious IP resides completely in the python streaming app and thus in memory.
 So memory of a node may become a concern if a single node has hundreds of thousands of logs and a long time window.
-Fixes to this would be keep the time window short - 30s to a minute, or just scale across more nodes to use more memory.
+Fixes to this would be keep the time window short - 30s to 1 minute, or just scale across more nodes to use more memory.
 * The data persistance side of things should scale fine horizontally - it's a write heavy system, so consistancy can take a back burner to volume of data.
 MongoDB can [shard](https://docs.mongodb.com/manual/sharding) - one of the important considerations in doing so is the sharding key.
-Given the uniqueness and diferences of IP address string, I'd be inclined to use them as the shard key (perhaps hash them as well).
+Given the uniqueness and diferences of IP address string, I'd be inclined to use that as the shard key (perhaps hash them as well).

 ## Lessons Learned / Questions Remaining / Stuff I didn't know
 I love these sort of explorations because I always do lots of stuff wrong, and therefore learn a ton.
 Some of my lessons learned from building this system: